 She has been featured in The Guardian newspaper, and is the author of the book “Understanding Hoarding” which is fast becoming the “go to manual” for hoarders, their families and agencies that work with people exhibiting hoarding behaviours.

-Jo runs hoarding support groups in Bracknell and Newbury, and was a finalist in the Venus Awards’ Lifetime Achievement Award 2018.
+Jo runs hoarding support groups in Bracknell, Newbury and Reading, and was a finalist in the Venus Awards’ Lifetime Achievement Award 2018.

 Cherry Rudge of Rainbow Red is the daughter of a hoarder, and a former Marketing, PR & Partnerships Officer and a past Acting President of The Association of Professional Declutterers & Organisers (APDO).